 5. Keep the Dehumidifiers Running

-As you can see, drying your wet carpet is easier than you think.
-However, you need to do it fast to avoid the growth of mold.
+As you can see, drying your wet carpet can be easier than you think.
+However, you need to do it fast to avoid the growth of mold and other possible long term damage.

 Follow the above steps, and you`ll be destined for a dryer carpet